SAEM Board of Directors, Bylaws Committee, and Nominating Committee Candidate Statements

 Stanford University

-It is an exciting and transformative time within our specialty with both challenges and opportunities related to our workforce, researcher pipeline, medical education, and practice across acute care medicine.
-In this era, thoughtful and empathic leadership is necessary.
-As a long-standing leader in the Society, I have led multiple successful initiatives, and am running for the office of Secretary-Treasurer to continue to effectively engage and support members while advancing the mission of the Society and our specialty.
+It is an honor to be considered for SAEM President-Elect.
+It is an exciting and transformative time in our specialty with challenges and opportunities in our workforce, crowding within the healthcare system, ensuring a strong researcher pipeline, promoting provider well-being, and the evolution of our practice across acute care medicine.
+In this era, thoughtful and strategic leadership is necessary.
+As a long-standing leader in the Society, I have led multiple successful initiatives and would be honored to serve you as President-Elect engaging and supporting members while advancing the mission of the Society and our specialty.

-My goals for advancing members and the Society are multifaceted.
-The first goal would be to advocate for increased high-quality education, networking, and faculty development for all members to facilitate the leadership skills necessary to advance our specialty.
-The second goal would be to increase mentorship and collaborative research opportunities for investigators with the intent of increasing competitive, successful applications for federal research grants.
-As part of this process, I would continue to promote increased participation by emergency care investigators in federal study sections, advocate for expanded research training opportunities (R38, T32, K12), and encourage medical scientist training programs as a venue to help streamline clinical and research training and increase PhD-level emergency care investigators.
-Third, I would continue to encourage active participation by junior faculty and residents within the Society so they may benefit from the Society’s valuable resources as they become the future leaders in our specialty.
+My goals for supporting members and advancing the Society and specialty are multifaceted.
+The first goal is to ensure high-quality education, networking, and faculty development for all members to help facilitate the leadership skills necessary to advance our specialty.
+The second goal is to increase research opportunities for investigators with the intent of increasing competitive, successful applications for federal research grants.
+I would advocate for expanded research training opportunities (R38, T32, K12), and actively engage as President-Elect with the National Institutes of Health and other federal funding agencies to increase funding for emergency care research.
+Third, I would continue to encourage active participation by junior faculty, residents, and students within the Society so they may benefit from the Society’s valuable resources as they become the future leaders in our specialty.
 Early mentorship through the Society is vital for the development of these future academicians who will carry forth the Society’s mission.
-Fourth, I would continue to promote inclusiveness in the Society’s endeavors, products, and leaders.
-The goal will be to engage all academicians in the Society in a meaningful way to encourage the novel innovation and discovery that results from diverse perspectives, thereby strengthening our specialty.
-Finally, I would work to continue to strengthen our relationships with other emergency medicine organizations as collegiality and collaboration is key to our specialty’s success.
+Finally, I would work to continue to strengthen our relationships and engagement with other emergency medicine organizations as collegiality and collaboration is key to our specialty’s success.

-In summary, the Society has played an integral role in my development as an academician.
-As Secretary-Treasurer, I would encourage and foster opportunities for this same development for others so they may also benefit from the Society’s rich resources.
+The Society has played an integral role in my development as an academician, and as President-Elect, I would encourage and foster opportunities for this same development for others so they may also benefit from the Society’s rich resources.
 My overall goal would be to strengthen the role of the Society as an influential leader in providing and advocating for emergency care research, education, and grants.
-I fully appreciate the many outstanding opportunities afforded by the Society, and it would be an honor to serve as Secretary-Treasurer.
+I fully appreciate the many outstanding opportunities afforded by the Society, and it would be an honor to serve you as President-Elect.

 Members-at-Large Candidate(s)